-Elizabeth Arden 2005 Edp
+Elizabeth Arden 2005 EDP

 5th Avenue After Five

 Elizabeth Arden 5th Avenue After Five is an Eau de Parfum launched in 2005, created by Olivier Gillotin.
-The fragrance opens with Plum, Coriander, Bergamot, and Honeysuckle, settles into a heart of Lily Of The Valley, Jasmine, Lotus, and Saffron, and dries down to a base of Birch, Sandalwood, Musk, and Tonka Bean.
+5th Avenue After Five opens with Bergamot, Honeysuckle, Coriander, and Plum, settles into a heart of Jasmine, Lily Of The Valley, Lotus, and Saffron, and dries down to a base of Musk, Sandalwood, Birch, and Tonka Bean.
+Elizabeth Arden's 5th Avenue After Five carries a Statement verdict, a white floral-led wear.

 This flanker to the perennial 5th Avenue line is divisive.
 Some find its woody, musky floral blend an elegant, understated gem; others are left cold by what they perceive as a generic, fleeting 'shampoo' scent, or a 'furniture polish' nightmare.
 Try before you buy, it's not a safe blind buy.